What is Chronic Obstructive Pulmonary Disease (COPD)

 In Stage 2, airflow limitation worsens, and people experience shortness of breath during exercise.
 This is the stage where people usually seek medical attention.
 Treatment options have become more intense and are more about managing symptoms than preventative maintenance.

 Stage 3 COPD (Severe)

-At stage 3 COPD, symptoms are far too debilitating to ignore any longer.
-Along with the common COPD symptoms, you may begin to experience more advanced symptoms that indicate your COPD is more severe.
+At stage 3, COPD, symptoms are far too debilitating to ignore any longer.
+Along with the common COPD symptoms, you may experience more advanced signs indicating your COPD is more severe.
 And according to GOLD guidelines.
-Your treatment options have become more intense, and you have to monitor your symptoms closely.
-Your doctor may try switching treatment methods up to see if there’s a more effective way to manage your COPD.
+Your treatment options have become more intense, and you must monitor your symptoms closely.
+Your doctor may try switching treatment methods to see if there’s a more effective way to manage your COPD.

 You might experience more advanced symptoms like morning headaches and edema.
 Supplemental oxygen is more than likely being used at night, possibly 24/7.
-Your goals at stage 3 should be to slow the progression of your disease through a strict treatment regimen and healthy lifestyle changes.
+Your goal at stage 3 should be to slow the progression of your disease through a strict treatment regimen and healthy lifestyle changes.

 Stage 4 COPD (Very Severe)

 It’s important to remember that everyone is different.
 You might not experience the same symptoms as the next person.
 Stage 4 COPD is the most severe.
-Your symptoms are extremely persistent, and they are difficult to manage.
-But the most difficult thing about stage 4 COPD is the stigma around it.
+Your symptoms are highly persistent, and they are challenging to manage.
+But the stigma around stage 4 COPD is the most difficult thing.

 Do not let the fact that you have stage 4 COPD defines your life.
 You can live a high-quality life with proper treatment adherence and a robust support system.